Crosscountry-Ogden hopes silver medal inspires Americans to take up his sport

-TESERO, Italy, Feb 10 : U.S. cross-country skier Ben Ogden is hoping to usher in a new era for his sport in his home country after clinching a silver medal in the Olympic classic sprint on Tuesday and ending a 50-year dry spell for the U.S. men's team.
+TESERO, Italy, Feb 10 : U.S. cross-country skier Ben Ogden is hoping to usher in a new era for his sport in his home country after clinching a silver medal in the Olympic classic sprint on Tuesday and ending a 50-year medal drought for the U.S. men's cross-country team.

 While teammate Jessie Diggins has elevated the U.S. women's team on the international stage by winning podium spots at the Olympics and World Cup, the men's team has continued to lag Scandinavian rivals.
 American men had not won an Olympic medal in cross-country skiing since Bill Koch's silver in the 30 km during the 1976 Olympics.